shingohry/HidesBottomBarWhenPushedSample/README.md

 ![](iOS11.2-iPhone_8.gif)

 ## iOS 11.1 / iPhone X 🤔
+UITabBar shifts upward when **pushing** a view controller

 ![](iOS11.1-iPhone_X.gif)

 ## iOS 11.2 / iPhone X 🤔
+The transition of the tab bar is not correct when **popping** a view controller

 ![](iOS11.2-iPhone_X.gif)

 ## Related pages